atDibil/resultWebsite/README.md

 # resultWebsite
-Node JS website that displays users result. can add, update, delete user and user profile and has a login mechanism.
+Node JS website that displays users result.
+Can add, update, delete user and user profile and has a login mechanism.
-Used technology
+Developed Using:
   Node JS
   Express
   MongoDB